 Your Psychiatric Evaluation

-You will spend the next 15-30 minutes focused on ruling out other psychiatric disorders.
+Your clinician will spend the first 15 minutes reviewing your intake, psychological testing, and your lobby check in form.
+They will then join the virtual visit session and you will spend the next 15-30 minutes focused on ruling out other psychiatric disorders.
 Your clinician will ask you a bunch of nit picky questions in order to rule out the most common psychiatric illnesses.
 This helps narrow down your potential diagnosis.
 This is unusual as most psychiatric offices do not extensively screen clients, but instead focus on the presenting problem.
 At the Morrison Clinic we do not expect the client to understand how and why they feel the way they do.
 We feel it is our duty to rule out the most common potential causes of their symptoms.
 During your evaluation you will be screened for: major depressive disorder, generalized anxiety disorder, panic disorder, PTSD, OCD, bipolar disorder, ADHD , addictions, psychotic disorders, and eating disorders.
 After ruling out various illnesses you will have a more in depth discussion about your current symptoms and your goals for your treatment.

 Counseling and Education